BlissRoms-x86/Documentation/Installation/using-the-windows-installer/using-the-windows-installer.md

 ![alt text](images/photo_5100430151589670048_x.jpg)

-If you have a pervious install attempt that did not work for Bliss, Remix OS, Prime OS, etc. We reccommend that you use the **Cleanup** option first before installing.
+If you have a pervious install attempt that did not work for Bliss, Remix OS, Prime OS, etc. We recommend that you use the **Cleanup** option first before installing.
 This will help avoid any configuration or installation issues.
 This step will ask for verification, and confirm with a dialog when complete.

 ![alt text](images/photo_5100430151589670057_x.jpg)
 ![alt text](images/photo_5100430151589670051_m.jpg)